☰

 Whether you’re listing a single car or moving hundreds of vehicles, SimpSocial is your trusted partner for AI that deliver results.

-TCPA compliance refers to adhering to the rules set forth by the Telephone Consumer Protection Act (TCPA), a federal law passed in 1991 to restrict telemarketing calls, auto-dialed calls, prerecorded calls, text messages, and unsolicited faxes.
+TCPA compliance refers to adhering to the rules set forth by the Telephone Consumer Protection Act (TCPA), a federal law signed into law in 1991 to restrict telephone solicitations, auto-dialed calls, artificial or prerecorded voice messages, text messages, and unsolicited faxes.
 The law protects consumers from unwanted communication and gives them more control over how and when businesses contact them.

-For businesses, TCPA means obtaining prior express consent before sending marketing messages or making calls using automated dialing systems.
+For businesses, TCPA means obtaining prior express written consent before sending marketing messages or making calls using an automatic telephone dialing system.
 It also includes honoring the National Do Not Call Registry and providing clear opt-out mechanisms for consumers.

 President George H.W.
-Bush signed the TCPA into law in 1991 as a response to growing public complaints about aggressive and intrusive telemarketing practices.
-The law has since evolved with technology, extending its reach to cover mobile phones, SMS marketing, and automated systems.
+Bush signed into law the TCPA in 1991 as a response to growing public complaints about aggressive and intrusive telemarketing practices.
+The law has since evolved with technology, extending its reach to cover mobile phones, SMS marketing, phone numbers stored in marketing databases, and automated systems.

-Over the years, the Federal Communications Commission (FCC) and courts have interpreted and updated the rules, making TCPA compliance an ongoing challenge for businesses that use modern communication methods like robocalls and SMS campaigns.
+Over the years, the Federal Communications Commission (FCC), the courts, and even the Supreme Court—including in landmark cases like Facebook v.
+Duguid—have interpreted and updated the rules, making TCPA compliance an ongoing challenge for businesses that use modern communication methods like robocalls and SMS campaigns.

 There are many reasons why TCPA compliance should be a top priority for your business:

 1. Financial Risk: Violations can result in fines of $500 to $1,500 per call or text message.
-In class action lawsuits, damages can escalate into millions.
+In class action lawsuits, damages can escalate into millions and grant consumers a private right of action.

 2. Reputation Management: Non-compliance damages trust and can lead to negative press, online backlash, and customer churn.

-3. Customer Trust: Following TCPA guidelines builds confidence and shows customers that you respect their privacy.
+3. Customer Trust: Following TCPA guidelines builds confidence and shows customers that you respect their privacy and handle contact information responsibly.

 4. Legal Obligation: TCPA is a federal law.
 Failing to comply puts your company at legal risk, regardless of your industry.